alhoo/jf/README.rst

 ========

 -  json, jsonl and yaml files for input and output
+-  bz2 and gzip compressed input for json, jsonl and yaml
+-  csv and xlsx support if pandas and xlrd is installed
 -  construct generator pipeline with map, hide, filter
 -  access json dict as classes with dot-notation for attributes
 -  datetime and timedelta comparison